kenny-kogi/kenny-kogi/README.md

 ### Hi there 👋
 Welcome to my world.🌎

-My name is Keneth Kogi, I'm a Software Developer in the making.
+My name is Keneth Kogi, I'm a Software Engineer in the making.
 I'm from Nairobi, Kenya🇰🇪.
 I'm also a Computer Science Student at Africa Nazarene University.
 My goal is to develop solutions to modern day problems through technology

 <b>My Stack</b>🔨🧰🛠️⛏🔧
 <ul>